-- The scholarship covers all tuition and mandatory fees for participating teacher certification programs at the University of Arizona once an applicant has already accepted all other non-loan aid, such as institutional and private scholarships and federal Pell grants.
-The ATA Scholarship does not cover course fees or study abroad charges.
+- The scholarship covers all tuition and mandatory fees for participating teacher certification programs at the University of Arizona once an applicant has already accepted all other non-loan aid, such as institutional and private scholarships, federal Pell grants, and stipends like those awarded through the Arizona Teaching Fellows program.
+The ATA Scholarship does not cover candidacy fees, course fees, or study abroad charges.

 - Applicants awarded an ATA scholarship will not be charged tuition or mandatory fees for the duration of their time in a participating certification program.
 Undergraduate students have a maximum of eight semesters to complete their teaching certification program (enrollment must be full-time, continuous, and in good standing).
 Graduate students have a maximum of four semesters.

 - In exchange, each teacher, upon successful completion of their participating teacher certification program, commits to teaching full-time in any public or charter school in the state of Arizona for as many years as they received Academy funding — one-year minimum for any funds received.

 - Failure to honor this service commitment may result in students having to repay all or a portion of the ATA funds they received.
 Scholarship recipients have a one-year grace period from when they complete their teaching certification program to find a full-time position at a public or charter school in Arizona.

 - You may apply for the ATA Scholarship prior to being accepted into a participating teacher certification program at the University of Arizona.
 However, your scholarship application will not be considered until you are accepted into a program.

 - ATA Scholarship applications for Spring 2020 are no longer being accepted.
 Applications for Spring 2021 will open late Summer 2020.